 It is desirable to clean the back of the tongue from the plaque, and then complete the procedure by rinsing.

 Dental floss is a special thread for cleaning the interdental spaces after brushing the teeth.

 Floss cleaning is a method for removing bacteria and food debris that can not be removed with a toothbrush.
 Typically, the thread is a very thin piece of synthetic cord that is inserted and moved up and down between the sides of two adjacent teeth.

 Why Is It Important to Floss?

 Dentists believe that using dental floss is the most important weapon against dental plaque.
 In any case, the daily use of dental floss is an excellent and proven method.
-It supplements the routine cleaning and helps to prevent tooth decay, periodontal disease and other dental problems in later life.
+It supplements routine cleaning and helps to prevent tooth decay, periodontal disease, and other dental problems in later life.
 It also increases blood circulation in the gums.
 The thread removes plaque and food residues that adhere to the teeth and gums.

 How Often Should You Floss Your Teeth?